 The history of Witley Court

 Witley Court started life less grandly as a Jacobean manor house.
 But in 1655 it was sold to the Foley family, who’d made their money in ironmongery, first producing nails and then cannons for the Civil War.
-Over the next 182 years, eight generations of Foleys (who were confusingly all named Thomas) reinvented themselves from industrialists to aristocrats and politicians, lavishing money on Witley Court along the way so it matched their new status.
+Over the next 182 years, eight generations of Foleys (confusingly all named Thomas) reinvented themselves from industrialists to aristocrats and politicians, lavishing money on Witley Court along the way so it matched their new status.

 Ornate Italianate style was the peak of fashion, so the whole house was remodelled to match over the next six years.
-The exteriors were clad in Bath stone, a huge glass orangery was built, the gardens were landscaped, elaborate fountains were added and all hundred rooms were renovated with marble fireplaces and French-inspired white and gold mouldings.
+Exteriors were clad in Bath stone, a huge glass orangery was built, the gardens were landscaped, elaborate fountains were added and all hundred rooms were renovated with marble fireplaces and French-inspired white and gold mouldings.

-After Dudley married Norfolk banking heiress Rachel Gurney, Witley Court hosted a string of shooting parties, with famous attendees including the Prince of Wales.
-It took a staff of over 100 butlers, footmen, housemaids, cooks, gardeners and stablehands to keep the place running.
+After Dudley married banking heiress Rachel Gurney, Witley Court hosted a string of shooting parties, with famous attendees including the Prince of Wales.
+It took a staff of 100 butlers, footmen, housemaids, cooks, gardeners and stablehands to keep the place running.
 But Dudley was burning through his fortune at a rate, foreign competition was hitting his businesses and when his wife drowned in an accident in Ireland, he decided to sell up.

 In 1920, Witley Court’s final owner was another rich industrialist, Kidderminster carpet manufacturer Herbert Smith.
 But the house’s glory days were over.
 Smith installed electricity and cut staff levels, and it lay almost empty much of the time.
-Then in 1937 a fire broke out in the house’s bakery while Smith and his family were away.
+Then in 1937 a fire broke out while Smith and his family were away.
 Witley Court’s fire hydrants hadn’t been maintained so the fire spread unchecked, destroying the central and eastern sections.

-Herbert Smith’s insurers wouldn’t cover the cost of rebuilding, so Witley Court’s grounds were sold for farming, the house’s contents were auctioned off and the building stripped of anything of value over the next 20 years.
+Smith’s insurers wouldn’t cover the cost of rebuilding, so Witley Court’s grounds were sold for farming, the house’s contents were auctioned off and the building stripped of anything of value over the next 20 years.
 Witley Court was derelict and overgrown by 1972 when it was issued with a compulsory guardianship order and English Heritage took over.

 Visiting Witley Court

 Walking up the steps to the entrance hall, you can picture carriages arriving and guests being greeted by the butler, waiting among the marble sculptures and potted palms to be welcomed for a weekend party.
-Inside you can see spaces which were the drawing room, salons, sitting rooms and library.
+Inside you can see the former drawing room, salons, sitting rooms and library.
 Alcoves, fireplaces and remnants of wall mouldings help you picture what it would’ve been like, decorated with paintings, sculptures and lavish fabrics.

-The ballroom is the house’s grandest room, stretching for 21 metres along the east wing.
+The ballroom is the house’s grandest room, stretching 21 metres along the east wing.
 It’s where the biggest parties were held, and would’ve been covered with gilded plasterwork and hung with crystal chandeliers.
 And apparently every year the second Lord Dudley would drape a Christmas tree with jewellery for female guests to take home with them.

 Overlooking the gardens, the conservatory – or orangery – was one of the most impressive in England.
 It originally had a domed glass roof modelled on Crystal Palace, and was heated by a coal furnace to create an oasis of tropical plants.
 Although it survived the fire, the glass and lead were stripped out and not much is left.
 But it’s still a good spot to look out over Witley Court gardens, which have been restored with some of the original planting.